steltenpower/CopyPaste-copyright/README.md

 # copyPasteThatUnderstandsCopyright
-Maybe more people properly mention licences, when it is less hassle.
+Maybe more people properly mention licences, when it is less 'hassle'.
 On an OS, webbrowser or JavaScript library level I'm wondering how far this idea can be taken: Copy-Paste that (partially) understands copyright.

-It would also detect when licences (of content you're using and of that you're creating) are incompatible
+It would help adding a license to what you're creating, based on (licenses of) content you're using.

 Of course this complex subject can't be fixed/replaced by a piece of software, but certainly 'significantly helped' should be possible if a few often used licenses are supported